BFHS-Open/Workshops/CS_Ed_Week/CS_Ed_Week.md

 ### Helper Functions
 - These are a specific kind of function that is made to help do a task
   - ex: turnAround();
-- These are mainly to remove repition
-  - But can still be used to do more complex things
+- These are mainly to remove repetition but can still be used to do more complex things
 #### Setter Functions
 - These are a specific kind of helper function that sets values to things
   - They can set something to a specific value